mikeal/block-box/README.md

 * Since all of this is accomplished in the form of addressing, all of these forms retain the appearance of a BLOCK themselves which enables recursive composition that can be used for streaming and aggregation protocols.
+* Since a BLOCKS steam can incrementally derive an agreed upon DIGEST and HEADER, we can agree upon proof states without having to compute them ahead of time.

 You can tell `block-box` retains the benefits of determinism throughout because all the characteristics of pure functional systems show up :)